scranton/contacts-etl-phase21/README.md

 - Normalized emails/phones/addresses with lowercased labels (deduped with preference for the freshest source: LinkedIn > macOS VCF > Gmail).
 - Inline channel visibility: malformed emails/phones are retained with label `invalid` so you can see the raw values without scanning auxiliary columns.
+- Dedupe never drops labels—when sources disagree, the most specific non-empty label wins and blank labels fall back to `other`.
+- When contact timestamps (e.g., LinkedIn “Connected On” or vCard `REV`) are available, the most recent record’s data wins before source priority is applied.
 - Source lineage and counts (`source_count`, `source_row_count`) for auditability, plus a `department` field sourced from Gmail and VCF data when available.
 - A flattened projection (`output/flattened_contacts.csv`) that surfaces the first `home`, `work`, and `other` email/phone/address for CRM systems that need fixed columns.